 Kyoto temples are known for their Autumn foliage and we’d seen quite a few – the Silver Pagoda and the Golden Pavilion are two of the most famous.
 We experienced Koyoto temples via the traditional Randen tram and saw the best temple for autumn foliage in Kyoto.
 The only downside to these beauties is the amount of people they attract.

-The autumn colours at Ishiyama-dera in Otsu, Lake Biwa, has spectacular autumn foliage.
+Ishiyama-dera in Otsu, Lake Biwa, has spectacular autumn foliage.
 Japan specialises in autumn colour and the landscaping at Ishiyama-dera is a fine example.

 The temple is lit at night in Autumn – a big draw card in Japan – maybe this is why the mornings are so quiet.
 Climbing the hill (Ishiyama-dera means stony mountain temple) the difference between this temple garden and the show stoppers in Kyoto is revealed.